SAT: Function

+Scores are typically released two to four weeks after the exam.
+SAT weekends are typically released after two weeks, with SAT school day being more variable.
+Students may be able to cancel their scores up to one week after their exam.

 Structure

-The SAT has two main sections, namely Evidence-Based Reading and Writing (EBRW, normally known as the "English" portion of the test) and the Math section.
-These are both further broken down into four sections: Reading, Writing and Language, Math (no calculator), and Math (calculator allowed).
-The test taker was also optionally able to write an essay which, in that case, is the fifth test section.
-The total time for the scored portion of the SAT is three hours (or three hours and fifty minutes if the optional essay section was taken).
-Some test takers who are not taking the essay may also have a fifth section, which is used, at least in part, for the pretesting of questions that may appear on future administrations of the SAT.
-(These questions are not included in the computation of the SAT score.)
+The current digitally-administered SAT has two main sections: reading and writing, and math.
+Each of these sections is further broken down into two equal-length "modules".
+(Until the summer of 2021, the test taker was also optionally able to write an essay as part of an additional test section.
+The essay was dropped after June 2021, except in a few states and school districts.)
+The total time for the scored portion of the SAT is 2 hours and 14 minutes.

-Two section scores result from taking the SAT: Evidence-Based Reading and Writing, and Math.
-Section scores are reported on a scale of 200 to 800, and each section score is a multiple of ten.
+A score for each section is reported on a scale of 200 to 800, and each section score is a multiple of ten.
 A total score for the SAT is calculated by adding the two section scores, resulting in total scores that range from 400 to 1600.
+In addition to the two section scores, several subsection "performance" scores (example subsections: "Craft and Structure" in Reading and Writing, and "Algebra" in Math) are also reported for each section.
+There is no penalty or negative marking for guessing on the SAT: scores are based on the number of questions answered correctly.

-In addition to the two section scores, three "test" scores on a scale of 10 to 40 are reported, one for each of Reading, Writing and Language, and Math, with increment of 1 for Reading / Writing and Language, and 0.5 for Math.
-There are also two cross-test scores that each range from 10 to 40 points: Analysis in History/Social Studies and Analysis in Science.
-The essay, if taken, was scored separately from the two section scores.
-Two people score each essay by each awarding 1 to 4 points in each of three categories: Reading, Analysis, and Writing.
+The essay, if taken as part of an SAT School Day administration, is scored separately from the two section scores.
+Two people score each essay by each awarding 1 to 4 points in each of three categories: reading, analysis, and writing.
 These two scores from the different examiners are then combined to give a total score from 2 to 8 points per category.
 Though sometimes people quote their essay score out of 24, the College Board themselves do not combine the different categories to give one essay score, instead giving a score for each category.

-There is no penalty or negative marking for guessing on the SAT: scores are based on the number of questions answered correctly.
-The optional essay will not be offered after the June 2021 administration.
-College Board said it would discontinue the essay section because "there are other ways for students to demonstrate their mastery of essay writing," including the test's reading and writing portion.
+The optional essay was last featured nationally in the June 2021 administration.
+College Board said it discontinued the essay section because "there are other ways for students to demonstrate their mastery of essay writing," including the test's reading and writing portion.
 It also acknowledged that the COVID-19 pandemic had played a role in the change, accelerating 'a process already underway'.